Red Ruthenia: 1199 to 1772

 In October 1372, Władysław Opolczyk was deposed as count palatine.
 Although he retained most of his castles and goods in Hungary, his political influence waned.
 As compensation, Opolczyk was made governor of Hungarian Galicia.
 In this new position, he contributed to the economic development of the territories entrusted to him.
 Although Opolczyk primarily resided in Lwów, at the end of his rule he spent more time in Halicz.
 The only serious conflict during his time as governor involved his approach to the Eastern Orthodox Church, which angered the local Catholic boyars.
-Under Polish rule 325 towns were founded from the 14th century to the second half of the 17th century, most during the 15th and 16th centuries (96 and 153, respectively).

-Ruthenia was subject to repeated Tatar and Ottoman Empire incursions during the 16th and 17th centuries and was impacted by the Khmelnytsky Uprising (1648–1654), the 1654–1667 Russo-Polish War and Swedish invasions during the Deluge (1655–1660); the Swedes returned during the Great Northern War of the early 18th century.
+The Polish name Ruś Czerwona (translated as "Red Rus") came into use for the territory extending to the Dniester, centring on Przemyśl.
+The Polish region was divided into a number of voivodeships, and an era of German eastward migration and Polish settlement among the Ruthenians began.
+Armenians and Jews also migrated to the region.
+A number of castles were built at this time, and the cities of Stanisławów (Stanyslaviv in Ukrainian, now Ivano-Frankivsk) and Krystynopol (now Chervonohrad) were founded.
 Red Ruthenia consisted of three voivodeships: Ruthenia, whose capital was Lviv and provinces were Lviv, Halych, Sanok, Przemyśl and Chełm; Bełz, separating the provinces of Lviv and Przemyśl from the rest of the Ruthenian voivodeship; and Podolia, with its capital at Kamieniec Podolski.
+Since the reign of Władysław Jagiełło (d.
+1434) the Przemyśl Voivodeship was called the Ruthenian Voivodeship (województwo ruskie), centring on Lwów.
+The Ruthenian Voivodeship consisted of five regions: Lwów, Sanok, Halicz (Halych), Przemyśl, and Chełm.
+The town of Halych gave its name to Galicia.